uvjim/hass_hdhomerun/README.md

   `Scanning` or the channel being watched, using the specified format)
   * Virtual channel number, virtual channel name, frequency, signal strength, signal quality, symbol quality, network rate and target IP (as applicable)
+* Tuner X Frequency - where X is the tuner number
+* Tuner X Network Rate - where X is the tuner number
+* Tuner X Signal Quality - where X is the tuner number
+* Tuner X Signal Strength - where X is the tuner number
+* Tuner X Symbol Strength - where X is the tuner number
+* Tuner X Target IP - where X is the tuner number
 * Version - the current firmware version of the device _(only if using a HASS version below 2022.4)_